wavefrontHQ/docs/pages/doc/alerts_manage.md

 {% include note.html content="You need the [**Alerts**](permissions_overview.html) permission to create and manage alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 If you are using the **Terraform Provider**, update to [version 3.0.1](https://registry.terraform.io/providers/vmware/wavefront/latest/docs).
-Earlier versions are not compatible with the new alert experience.
-See the [FAQ for the New Alert GUI](alerts_v2_faq.html).
+Earlier versions are not compatible with the 2022 alert experience.

 ## Create Alert Video